 For example, Dave made a DIY Garden Tool Box we LOVE.
 So handy to have the small tools close, organized and dry.
 It’s just a small thing. but a HUGE garden helper he made from scrap wood.

 - Make an impromptu garden plan now!
-This is when the crops are in the ground.
+Fall is when the crops are still in the ground and you know what grew well..and what didn’t.
 (We never remember what we planted the year before).
 Pencil out a rough plan now so when you are ready to finalize your spring garden plan you remember what you did this growing season.

 - Amend your soil before the next growing season.
 Dave’s greenhouse is due for another round of soil amendments.
 Here’s how he builds a healthy Garden soil.